steqeq/0000/README.md

 The integrated GPUs in AMD APUs are not officially supported targets for ROCm.
 As described [below](#limited-support), "Carrizo", "Bristol Ridge", and "Raven Ridge" APUs are enabled in our upstream drivers and the ROCm OpenCL runtime.
-However, they are not enabled in HIP runtimes, and may not work due to motherboard or OEM hardware limitations.
+However, they are not enabled in the HIP runtime, and may not work due to motherboard or OEM hardware limitations.
 As such, they are not yet officially supported targets for ROCm.

 For a more detailed list of hardware support, please see [the following documentation](https://rocm.github.io/hardware.html).